al-martyn1/umba_tokenizer/inc/umba/tokenizer/parsers/ufsm/basic_types.md

     std::vector<TransitionSourceState> getSortedStates() const;

-    // returns true if no multiple ANYs found bool checkForAny( bool *pHasNormalAny=0
+    // returns true if no one or more ANYs found bool checkForAny( bool *pHasNormalAny=0
                     , bool *pHasExcludedAny=0) const;